Extension Logo

 Included species are regulated in Minnesota or in neighboring states, or have been reported in native landscapes at increasing rates.
 If a species is regulated in Minnesota, you’ll find that classification on its species page.

-These lists do not include every species being monitored by MN DNR and MDA.
+These lists do not include every species being monitored by Minnesota DNR and MDA.

 |